Course details

 • Report the colour, consistency and amount of urine and stool.

-• Excretions; urination/defecation; continence care; bedpans and urinals; personal hygiene care; describing colour, consistency and quantity
+• Excretions; urination/defecation; incontinence care; bedpans and urine bottles; personal hygiene care; describing colour/consistency/quantity

 Learning objectives